serdeliverance/x-mentor/README.md

 When the user request for the leaderboard data, we first look at `Redis` for the time series keys

 ```
-TODO comandoooooooo
+LRANGE student-progress-list 0 -1		// to retrieve all the list elements
 ```

 For each key, we use `Redis TimeSeries` to get the range of samples in a time window of three months performing sum aggregation.

 ```
-TODO comandooooooo
+TS.RANGE $student_key $thee_months_back_timestamp $timestamp AGGREGATION sum 1000
 ```

+where:

+	* `student_key ` is the student's time series key.
+For example: `studentprogress:codi.sipes` is the time series key for student `codi.sipes`.
+	* `three_months_back_timestamp` is a `Unix Timestamp` with represents a point in time three months back than `timestamp` (in order to have a time window of three months).
+	* `timestamp` the current timestamp (in `Unix Timestamp` format).
+	* We perform sum aggregation of the sample values in that time windows using a `Time Bucket` of 1000 milliseconds.

 That way we can get the accumulated watching hour of every student.
-After that we select the top 5 based on that metric and retrieve the board.
+After that we select the highest top 5 accumulated watching hours and retrive that information to visualize the board.

 ## How to run it locally?